 It’s that time of year again – the time when men scurry at the last minute to find that perfect Valentine’s day gift.
 No need to worry, we have you covered.
 Well, our clients have you covered with engaging and inspiring digital catalogs filled with great ideas for Valentines Day gifts.
 Take a look below at some of our favorites:

 This digital catalog showcases various beauty products such as facial creams, lotions, perfumes, and much more.
-Liz Earl has created a unique toolbar at the top of their viewer allowing you to search, share on Facebook and download the catalog.
+Liz Earl has created a unique toolbar at the top of their viewer allowing you to search, share on Facebook, and download the catalog.

-Get a glimpse of their new Valentine’s collection in this publication and become inspired to get the love of your life the charm, necklace, ring or bracelet she’s been asking for.
+Get a glimpse of their new Valentine’s collection in this publication and become inspired to get the love of your life the charm, necklace, ring or bracelet that she’s been asking for.
 But you don’t have to go in-store or open a new browser to their website.
 Utilizing the external link functionality with the Zmags Publicator tool, Pandora has linked all of their products to specific product pages so you can essentially purchase items without leaving the catalog page.

 How have digital catalogs helped you find the products and/or services you’ve been looking for when you have been in a jam?

 The most memorable and engaging online shopping experiences deliver more than just a simple listing of products.
 They provide a complete a complete, cross-platform system of content and context to create a compelling story about how those products look or how they can be used in the real world.

 Let’s take a look at what you can do to get consumers to immerse themselves in your brand.

 Brands go to great lengths to give the same experience to consumers whether in store or browsing through a lookbook online.
 They give consumers options to share product information through various social media channels and make certain offers available (both in store or online), which enables consumers to feel as though they are a part of your brand.